darnrain/Lemon_Drop_Hi-Res/README.md

 Please listen at a safe volume level.<br>

-Lemon Drop Hi-Res development status: Active.<br>
+Lemon Drop Hi-Res development stage: Number three.<br>

+1. You need to program the QuadDAC.<br>
+2. You need to setup the QuadDAC.<br>
+3. You need to check for errors or typos in your code.<br>

-latest release: v185.9<br>
+latest release: v186.1<br>

 I recommend only using v185.9 or higher.<br>